-Emma, my middle child likes to stomp, scream, and hit when she is mad.
+Emma, my 2nd child likes to stomp, scream, and hit when she is mad.

-But even my older child resorts to hitting when her emotions boil over to the point of using action to express them.
+Whether preschoolers or older children, they can resort to hitting or biting when emotions boil over to the point of using action to express them.
 In fact, it can be really difficult to deal with because it’s so easy for kids of all ages to use force when they feel upset.
 But this positive parenting hitting advice helps ease the effects of those problems in order to lessen the hitting over time.

 Don’t forget to find more information about the benefits of positive parenting on a child’s development here.